carmonalab/ProjecTILs/README.md

 On your first run, the `make.projection` call will download the reference TIL atlas used as default map.
 This may take some time depending on your connection, but it is only necessary on the first run.

-### Data projection TUTORIAL
+### Data projection DEMO

 Find a step-by-step tutorial for `ProjecTILs` at: [ProjecTILs tutorial](https://carmonalab.github.io/ProjecTILs.demo/tutorial.html)

 To run the code of the tutorial on your machine, download the demo repository: [ProjecTILs tutorial repo](https://github.com/carmonalab/ProjecTILs.demo) or obtain a [Docker image](https://hub.docker.com/repository/docker/mandrea1/projectils_demo) with all dependencies pre-installed.

+### ProjecTILs CASE STUDIES

-For real-life applications, check out our list of [ProjecTILs Case Studies](https://carmonalab.github.io/ProjecTILs_CaseStudies/)
+For real-life applications on public datasets, check out our list of [ProjecTILs Case Studies](https://carmonalab.github.io/ProjecTILs_CaseStudies/)

 ### Documentation